-There are more than a few good reasons to add a hot tub to your property.
-That’s why there are millions of hot tubs in households in the U.S. alone – in fact, there were about 227,000 hot tubs sold in 2016.
-Why so many?
+There are more than a few good reasons invest in a hot tub installation for your property.
+There are millions of hot tubs in households in the U.S. alone – in fact, there were about 227,000 hot tubs sold in 2016.
 Hot tubs, sometimes called spas or home spas, last for a very long time – up to 20 years or more – and that longevity means that many new homeowners find themselves inheriting a hot tub from the previous owners.
-But much of that number includes those who have chosen to partake of all the benefits of hot tubs and have one newly installed on their property.
+Much of that number includes those who have chosen to partake of all the benefits of hot tubs and have one newly installed on their property.

 A hot tub is a good investment for those who want some sort of relaxing, calming and beneficial feature for their home but don’t want to sink the money or maintenance into a full-sized pool.
 Though there are hot tubs that are almost as big as pools and placed in-ground, most hot tubs are above ground, made of an acrylic or fiberglass shell surrounded by a handsome cabinet.
 That cabinet can be created of a variety of materials, such as wood or synthetic stone.
 Hot tubs often sit on a level concrete pad poured specifically for that purpose, or are placed on a deck or patio that has been leveled or reinforced to accommodate the weight of the hot tub.

 Many considerations go into the purchase and installation of a new hot tub, including practical points such as choosing the right location, assuring plumbing and electrical connections, and figuring out the proper level base for the size of that particular tub.
 There are also the more personal choices, such as the features you want or the price point you need.
 Modernize is happy to help walk you through the process of choosing the right hot tub for your property.

 How Much Does a Hot Tub Spa Cost?